-The recent expansion of London’s Ultra Low Emission Zone has led to disagreements about how the change will benefit those in low-income households.
+The recent expansion of London’s Ultra Low Emission Zone (ULEZ) has led to disagreements about how the change will affect low-income households.

 Mayor Sadiq Khan’s decision to expand the ULEZ has been met with mixed opinions online, with environmental groups celebrating the effort to make the capital greener.

-Speaking to Voice of London, Global Action Plan’s Director of Clean Air, Larissa Lockwood defends the decision, despite the financial struggles it may cause: “Those living in the most deprived areas of London are more likely to breathe toxic air, yet are the least likely to own a car.”
+Global Action Plan, the charity that founded Clean Air Day, supported the move.
+Speaking to Voice of London, their Director of Clean Air, Larissa Lockwood, defended the decision: “Those living in the most deprived areas of London are more likely to breathe toxic air, yet are the least likely to own a car.”